The acromioclavicular joint is an articulation in the shoulder region between the clavicle and the acromion of the scapula.

 - Trapezoid ligament – runs from the coracoid process of the scapula to the trapezoid line of the clavicle.

-Collectively, the conoid and trapezoid ligaments are known as the coracoclavicular ligament.
+The conoid and trapezoid ligaments are collectively known as the coracoclavicular ligament.
 It is a very strong structure, effectively suspending the weight of the upper limb from the clavicle.

-The arterial supply to the joint is via two vessels:
+The arterial supply to the acromioclavicular joint is via the:

 - Suprascapular artery – arises from the subclavian artery at the thyrocervical trunk.